 There are three kinds of hieroglyphic characters or glyphs.
 Some represent sounds like the letters of our English alphabet.
 Others use pictures to represent full words somewhat like East Asian languages, while a third group of glyphs interpret the glyphs beside them, a bit like punctuation.

-The Theoria Apophasis host claims to be a translator of hieroglyphs, although there are no translations from this dead language among the books and articles he’s posted online.
+The Theoria Apophasis host claims to be an expert translator of hieroglyphs, although there are no translations from this dead language among the books and articles he’s posted online.
 Without evidence, he shares his own, self-taught explanation of what hieroglyphs mean.

 Ken Insists Hieroglyphs Are a Mystical, Symbolic Language